Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions

 To this end we study iterative thresholding methods that allow one (with varying degrees of success, discussed below) to control the global false positive error rate; and subject to successful control, to understand the relative strengths and weaknesses of different methods.
 We also provide approximations to the local power (defined below) and large sample joint confidence regions for the change-points or for the change-points and mean values.

+It bears emphasizing that we have {\sl not} considered a large class of other methods, in particular dynamic programming to compute a penalized likelihood function, or two stage methods, where a list of candidate change-points obtained in the first stage is followed by a model selection method.
+(Three of the four methods used below for comparative purposes have been originally proposed as two stage methods, but we have adapted them to be single stage thresholding methods.)
+To the best of our knowledge, these methods all involve selection of arbitrary parameters that may have no simple statistical interpretation.
+In contrast we have produced a set of tools to study a restricted set of procedures in terms of the classical statistical criteria of false positive and false negative error rates; and for each statistic there is a single thresholding parameter that we use to attempt to balance these two error probabilities.

-To motivate the methods introduced below let $S_j = \sum_1^j X_i$ and consider the generalized likelihood ratio statistic for testing the hypothesis $M = 0$ against $M = 1$: $\max_j |S_j - jS_m/m|/[j(1-j/m)]^{1/2}.$ This statistic is the basis of the binary segmentation suggestion of \cite{Vo81}, which is a ``top down'' procedure, in the sense that one tests all the data to determine if there is {\sl at least} one change-point and iterates the procedure in the intervals immediately to the ``left'' and ``right'' of the most recently detected change-point.
+To motivate the methods introduced below let $S_0=0$, $S_j = \sum_1^j X_i$ for $j\geq 1$ and consider the generalized likelihood ratio statistic for testing the hypothesis $M = 0$ against $M = 1$: $\max_{0< j< m} |S_j - jS_m/m|/[j(1-j/m)]^{1/2}.$ This statistic is the basis of the binary segmentation suggestion of \cite{Vo81}, which is a ``top down'' procedure, in the sense that one tests all the data to determine if there is {\sl at least} one change-point and iterates the procedure in the intervals immediately to the ``left'' and ``right'' of the most recently detected change-point.